- What is Alert Santa Fe?

 Alert Santa Fe serves as another tool to keep the public informed during emergencies.
 By signing up for Alert Santa Fe, the public can receive real-time alerts directly on their preferred devices (text message, voice message, email, and social media).

 - Why did you implement Alert Santa Fe?

 We are always looking for new ways to improve the safety of our residents.
 With Alert Santa Fe in place, emergency officials have the ability to send a mass notification with important information that could save lives.

 Alert Santa Fe helps fill another safety gap within the 911 dispatch center.
-During large-scale emergencies, the 911 center can be quickly overwhelmed with a high volume of 911 calls received from the public.
+During large-scale emergencies, the 911 center can be quickly overwhelmed by a high volume of 911 calls received from the public.
 A majority of the 911 calls received during emergencies are not about life-threatening situations, but rather contain requests for information about what is going on during a crisis or emergency.
 By sending alerts directly to the public on their preferred devices, we are able to keep the public informed and at the same time reduce the number of 911 calls from residents not in immediate need of emergency services.
 Easily available and authoritative public information will improve the 911 center’s ability to keep phone lines open to respond to critical emergencies.

 While Alert Santa Fe is an excellent system, we cannot guarantee that you will receive notification in all cases.
-Disasters and emergencies are chaotic and unpredictable, and notification is dependent on external providers such as your wireless carrier or e-mail delivery service outside our control.
-Alert Santa Fe will use several means of communications to try to ensure that should any one communications method, technology, or delivery option be unavailable to reach residents, other methods will be used to improve the likelihood that citizens will see the message.
+Disasters and emergencies are chaotic and unpredictable, and notification is dependent on external providers such as your wireless carrier or email delivery service outside our control.
+Alert Santa Fe will use several means of communication to try to ensure that should any one communications method, technology, or delivery option be unavailable to reach residents, other methods will be used to improve the likelihood that citizens will see the message.

 - How do I sign-up for Alert Santa Fe?